Southampton City Council - Planning and Sustainability

 Each appraisal document will include the following items:

-1 A planning policy section explaining what a Conservation Area is and the implications of designation; what Article 4 Directions are and their scope of control, etcetera.
-This section should be in the region of one or two pages in length.
+A planning policy section explaining what a Conservation Area is and the implications of designation; what Article 4 Directions are and their scope of control, etcetera.
+This section should be in the region of one or two pages in length.1

-2 A definition of what it is that makes the Conservation Area special.
+A definition of what it is that makes the Conservation Area special.3

-3 A brief history of the area and its relationship with the modern-day city illustrated by one or more historic or phased development maps as appropriate.
+A brief history of the area and its relationship with the modern-day city illustrated by one or more historic or phased development maps as appropriate.4

-4 A single- or double-page map (depending on the size of the Conservation Area) that includes a north point and a bar scale, and which shows details of
+A single- or double-page map (depending on the size of the Conservation Area) that includes a north point and a bar scale, and which shows details ofthe boundary of the Conservation Area

 any listed buildings within and immediately beyond the boundary